kaelzhang/cert-manager-webhook-dnspod/README.md

 ### Issuer

-Create a production issuer.
-And you could create a staging letsencrypt issuer if necessary.
+Create a production issuer (And you could create a staging letsencrypt issuer instead if necessary)

+Create a `cluster-issuer.yaml` file with the following content:

 ```yaml
 apiVersion: cert-manager.io/v1